f3mboy-phoenix/skyblkone/sbz_progression/quests/Pipeworks_and_fluid_transport.md

 ### Text

 Fluid Storage Tanks are storinators for fluids.
 They can store 100 nodes of fluid.
 That's a lot!
+(But not really if you compare the amount of nodes that the basic storinator can store)

+Tip: Once any fluid storage has received one type of liquid, they will always continue to receive that type of liquid
+This means that if you have a fluid storage that was previously filled with liquid aluminium, but now you want to fill it with water, you will need to replace that fluid storage block.
+This applies to pretty much all of fluid transport.

 ### Meta